na-na-hi/renget/archive/chrprompt2.md

 "Lore and Misc Questions" are questions about some lore about some characters, world building, and other questions about Clover Guild that aren't applicable to the things above.
 You may even ask questions to the authors themselves!
 (When doing this, write it as Chespin-anon to indicate it's the author, and use Chespin for character himself, to not cause any confusion.)

-The edit code for this rentry is %red%**anniversary**%% (don't ask me what's the edit code since I made it clear, bold and colored -Lliam)
+The edit code for this rentry is %red%**anniversary**%% (don't ask me what's the edit code since I made it clear, bold, and colored; there's no possible way you could ever miss this one!! -Lliam)

 [TOC2]